9 Soccer Practice Drills to Improve Dribbling, Passing, Shooting, and Conditioning

-Sports & Activity
+Activity

-6 min read
+8 min read

 Whether you’re a beginner or a professional athlete, improving in your sport takes practice — and soccer is no exception.
 Soccer is one of the only sports where players are restricted from using their hands (aside from the goalkeeper), and feet are the engine and foundation of the game.
+That means soccer players need to spend ample time on drills that can give them the skills needed for speed and accuracy.

-To help soccer players level up their play, soccer drills that focus on speed, agility, and footwork are key, said Ben Fleming, CSCCA- and USAW Level 1-certified coach, who's worked with soccer teams at colleges including the University of Central Florida.
+To help soccer players level up their play, soccer drills that focus on speed, agility, and footwork are key, said Ben Fleming, CSCCA- and USAW Level 1-certified coach, who's worked with soccer teams at colleges, including the University of Central Florida.

-And for amateurs and seasoned vets alike, improvement begins with the basics.
+For amateurs and seasoned vets alike, improvement begins with the basics.
 “A strong foundation, and understanding the basics, will beat fancy tricks any day of the week,” Fleming said.
+Read on to learn soccer drills that can boost your skills on the field.

 The 4 Main Types of Soccer Drills

-In order to move the ball up the field (and eventually score), it’s critical to dribble quickly, pass to teammates with precision, and shoot with power and accuracy.
 A ball bounces, has flexibility, and can be slick at times, so it’s important for players to learn the feel and nature of the ball.
 In order to master these skills, Fleming said he recommends practicing drills in four areas — conditioning, dribbling, passing, and shooting — two to three times per week, for anywhere from 30 to 45 minutes.

 “Dribbling, passing, and shooting are all valuable assets in the game of soccer, and all build on each other,” Fleming said.